 The coastal Marble Mountains is a cluster of 5 different limestone hills and grottoes.
 Buddhist and Hindu sanctuaries located inside such caves show you part of Vietnamese history and culture.

-Dragon Bridge is seen as an undisputed icon of Da Nang The fire breathing performance is organised every on Saturday and Sunday evening.
+Dragon Bridge is seen as an undisputed icon of Da Nang The fire breathing performance is organized every on Saturday and Sunday evening.

 You can purchase various local products at an affordable price at Han Market.
-It is also one of the largest market in Da Nang.
+It is also one of the largest markets in Da Nang.

-This Gothic-styled pink church in the city centre is the only church to be built during the French colonial period.
+This Gothic-styled pink church in the city center is the only church to be built during the French colonial period.

-Asian Record has recognised Cu Chi as the longest tunnel.
+Asian Record has recognized Cu Chi as the longest tunnel.

-During Vietnam War, Viet Cong guerrillas used it as hiding spots.
-It was also a route serving communication and supplying food, medicine and weapons.
+During the Vietnam War, Viet Cong guerrillas used it as hiding spots.
+It was also a route serving communication and supplying food, medicine, and weapons.